Aron-Chu/Personal-Website/README.md

 # Personal-Website

 - In this project I deployed a website using Terraform to configure Cloudfront, ACM, and S3 resources. *Works on mobile
-- Trying to containerize it and deploy it to ECR or use EBS and TravisCI
+- Containerized and created a pipeline using gitlab for continuous integration

 Site Link: https://aronblog.net